bearops/ebizzle/README.md

 # Config

-You'll need a config file holding your AWS credentials in `~/.ebizzle/config`:
+ebizzle will try to read your AWS profiles from `~/.aws/credentials` and if not
+found: `~/.ebizzle/config`.

+Config should follow the default AWS credentials syntax:
 ```
 [profile_name]
 aws_access_key_id = foo